at-cg/minichain/README.md

 > Box plots show the levels of consistency between the haplotype recombination pairs in Minichain’s output chain and the ground-truth.
 We used different substitution rates and recombination penalties.
 Median values are highlighted with light green lines.

-Datasets for benchmarking is available at [Zenodo](https://zenodo.org/records/10665350)
+Datasets for benchmarking are available at [Zenodo](https://zenodo.org/records/10665350)

 ### v1.2 and earlier versions